 Now, to beautify this journal with the wonders of nature . . .

 During the last months of warm weather, gather an assortment of flowers and colorful leaves and press them in an old, heavy book.
 I also used birch bark, which you can also press in the book to dry.
-To protect the book, you can place the flowers between two pieces of waxed paper.
+To protect the book, you can place the flowers between two pieces of waxed paper or tissues.
+Placed a few more books or another heavy item on top of your “pressing book”.
 Leave them to dry for a few weeks.
 Note: if you don’t have access to fresh flowers and leaves, ask your local florist for some of their fading or past “sell date” flowers.

 Start with Steps 1, 2, 3 and 4 above.
 Then proceed as follows: